SRKads1998/EDS-214-Project/instructor-feedback.md

 After cloning the repo on Workbench:

-[NY] Running the environment initialization script installs all required packages
+[M] Running the environment initialization script installs all required packages

 -   You should have a script that installs the necessary packages for your analysis
+-   You do have an install_packages.R script now which sets up your environment, which meets the spec.
+It is kind of hard to find, though.
+Consider pointing to it in your README.

 [M] The analysis script runs without errors